scijava/scijava/docs/ops/doc/WritingYourOwnOpPackage.md

 #### Adding the SciJava Ops Indexer to your POM

-Ops written through Javadoc are discovered by the SciJava Ops Indexer, which creates a file `ops.yaml` containing all of the data needed to import each Op you declare.
+Ops written through Javadoc are discovered by the SciJava Ops Indexer, which creates an `ops.yaml` file containing all of the data needed to import each Op you declare.

 Until the SciJava Ops annotation processor is integrated into [pom-scijava](https://github.com/scijava/pom-scijava), developers must add the following block of code to the `build` section of their project POM:

-TODO: Replace with the pom-scijava version needed to grab this annotation processor.
-TODO: Replace the SciJava Ops Indexer version with the correct initial version
 ```xml
 <build>
     <plugins>